TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 fetched with :php:`setLanguageOverlayMode(true)`.

-When querying data in translated language, and having :php:`setLanguageOverlayMode(true)`, the relations (child objects) are overlaid even if aggregate root is not translated.
+When querying data in translated language, and having :php:`setLanguageOverlayMode(true)`, the relations (child objects) are overlaid even if the aggregate root is not translated.
 See :php:`QueryLocalizedDataTest->queryFirst5Posts()`.

-Following examples show how to query data in Extbase in different scenarios, independent of the global TS settings:
+The following examples show how to query data in Extbase in different scenarios, independent of the global TS settings:

 1) Fetch records from the language uid=1 only, with no overlays.
    Previously (:ts:`consistentTranslationOverlayHandling = 0`):

-   It was not possible.
+   This was not possible.

    Now (:ts:`consistentTranslationOverlayHandling = 1`):